Master of Arts in Mental Health Counseling

 Please send hard copies of your official transcripts to Rosalyn Davis, Ph.D. at the following address:

 Main Building, KO 211D

 2300 S. Washington Street

 Looking for more details on the kinds of courses you’ll be taking?
 For the most current requirements for this degree, please visit our Academic Bulletin.
 You can also check out the curriculum and answers to frequently asked questions.

 If you have questions about this program, reach out to our faculty and staff.
-Please direct all program-specific questions to either Rosalyn Davis, Ph.D. or Kathryn Holcomb, Ph.D.
+Your first point of contact for program-specific questions is the Director of the Mental Health Counseling program, Rosalyn Davis, Ph.D.
+If you are unable to connect with the director, you can reach out to the Kathryn Holcomb, Ph.D.